Variable degeneracy on toroidal graphs: Results on planar graphs

-An {\bf $(a, b)$-edge} is an edge with endpoints having degree $a$ and $b$.
-Let $f$ be a $5$-face incident to at least one $5^{+}$-vertex.
-If $f$ is adjacent to five $3$-faces, then we call $f$ a {\bf $\bm{5_{\mathrm{a}}}$-face}.
-If $f$ is adjacent to exactly four $3$-faces, then we call $f$ a {\bf $\bm{5_{\mathrm{b}}}$-face}.
-If $f$ is adjacent to three $3$-faces and one of the $3$-faces is adjacent to another $3$-face via a $(4, 4)$-edge, then we call $f$ a {\bf $\bm{5_{\mathrm{c}}}$-face}.
-Note that the $5_{\mathrm{c}}$-face can only be as illustrated in \autoref{fig:subfig:5c}.
+We define an \textbf{$(a, b)$-edge} as an edge with endpoints having degree $a$ and $b$.
+Let $f$ be a $5$-face incident with at least one $5^{+}$-vertex.
+If $f$ is adjacent to five $3$-faces, then we call $f$ a \textbf{$\bm{5_{\mathrm{a}}}$-face}.
+If $f$ is adjacent to precisely four $3$-faces, then we call $f$ a \textbf{$\bm{5_{\mathrm{b}}}$-face}.
+If $f$ is adjacent to three $3$-faces and one of the $3$-faces is adjacent to another $3$-face via a $(4, 4)$-edge, then we call $f$ a \textbf{$\bm{5_{\mathrm{c}}}$-face}.
+Note that the $5_{\mathrm{c}}$-face can only be as illustrated in \cref{fig:subfig:5c}.